scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 Copy the data files
 ^^^^^^^^^^^^^^^^^^^
 You should not start this section until all the previous sections have been completed.
-To copy the data files from the Docker Host to the Prometheus directory in the Docker container, run the following command:

-Copy the data files to the Prometheus directory:
+Using the following command, copy the data files to the Prometheus directory:

 .. code-block:: bash

-                docker cp {options} SRC_PATH aprom:/prometheus/data
+                cp data/* .

 The rules will be evaluated next time Prometheus will perform compaction.
 You can force it by restarting the server using ``docker restart aprom``